HardipKalola/WatchKitDataTransfer/README.md

 # WatchKitDataTransfer
 WatchKitDataTransfer

-Simple way to transfer data to apple watch.
+Simple way to transfer data from watch to device and device to watch.